MIT-LAE/TASOPT.jl/docs/src/structures/fueltanks.md

     Once this length is known, the masses of the tank and insulation layers can be found from their respective volumes and densities.
 To support the tank, stiffener rings that go around the tank circumference are needed.
 It is assumed that the inner vessel contains two of these stiffeners, which are sized following the process below.

     #### Outer vessel
     If the insulation layer contains a vacuum layer, an additional tank wall is needed to contain the vacuum.
 Unlike the inner vessel, this outer wall does not fail due to excessive stress, instead, it fails by buckling or collapse[^3].
-To prevent buckling, stiffener rings can be used to reduce the effective cylindrical lenght that can collapse.
+To prevent buckling, stiffener rings can be used to reduce the effective cylindrical length that can collapse.
 The unsupported cylinder length is
     ```math
         L =  \frac{l_{cyl}}{N_{stiff} -1},
     ```